Skip to Content

 *As a side note, the seeds that you remove are delicious when roasted.
 Just follow the same instructions as you do for Roasting Pumpkin Seeds.

-Now that you have the squash cut in half, drizzle olive oil over the inside of each half.
+Now that you have the squash cut in half, drizzle 1/2 tablespoon of olive oil over the inside of each half (using a total of 1 tablespoon).
 Then sprinkle it with salt and pepper.

-Gather the prepared baking sheet and place the squash face down, so that the skin is exposed.
+Gather the prepared baking sheet and place the squash face down, so that the skin is facing upward.
 Then place the baking sheet in the oven and roast it until it is tender and completely cooked through.

 Although oven temperatures can vary, it will take approximately 50-60 minutes.
 Test doneness with a fork by piercing through the top of the skin.